-Founded in 1904, Whitney Brothers® invented wood furniture for Early Learning and Institutional Childcare.
-Our rich heritage blends old world craftsmanship with state-of-the-art CNC manufacturing technology to create award-winning products of uncompromising quality, design, safety, durability and value.
-We are very proud of the company culture and sense of community we have built over 115 years in this business.
-Our dedication to great craftsmanship, open dialogue, trust and companionship, combined with our facility in Keene, New Hampshire, provide a fantastic working environment.
-Your success is our success.
+Founded in 1904, Whitney Brothers® invented wood furniture for Early Learning and Institutional Childcare and pioneered its commercial distribution.
+Our rich heritage blends old world craftsmanship with state of the art CNC manufacturing technology to create award-winning products of uncompromising quality, design, safety, durability and value.
+We're proud of our company culture and the sense of community our business has fostered over the course of its 118 years of continuous operation.
+Our dedication to the values of great craftsmanship, open dialogue, trust and companionship combined with our downtown location in vibrant Keene, NH provides a rewarding career environment where your success is our success.

 Stephanie Galford, Assembly Specialist

-Stephanie grew up in Las Vegas before moving to Keene NH in 2003 to be closer to family, where her mother and brothers still reside.
-Stephanie has been a part of the Whitney Brothers® team since 2012.
-Since joining the company she has become an integral part of the assembly team.
-She is an energetic and down to earth person who strives to be her best in and out of work.
-Stephanie is a very proud mother to her son Jorden.
-She loves spending quality time with her son and her many nieces and nephews.
-Stephanie also enjoys hiking, fishing and all around living life to the fullest!
+Stephanie grew up in Las Vegas before moving to Keene, NH in 2003 to be closer to family including her mother and brothers.
+She has been a part of the Whitney Brothers® team since 2012 and is an integral part of the assembly team.
+An energetic, down to earth person who strives to be her best in and out of work, Stephanie is a very proud mother to her son Jorden and loves spending quality time with him and her many nieces and nephews.
+She enjoys hiking, fishing and all around living life to the fullest!

-Chris is a lifelong New Hampshire native and 16-year employee of Whitney Brothers®.
-She holds two Associate degrees: One in Office Administration from Greenfield Community College in 1995, and the other in Accounting that she earned from Franklin Pierce University while employed full-time at the company.
+Chris is a lifelong New Hampshire native and 18-year employee of Whitney Brothers®.
+She holds two Associate degrees: One in office administration from Greenfield Community College in 1995, and the other in accounting that she earned from Franklin Pierce University while employed full-time at the company.
 Chris and Carl, her husband of 25 years, live in Fitzwilliam.
-They have two grown children, Renee and Carl, and a grandson Bruce and granddaughter Evelyn.
-When she isn’t at work Chris enjoys spending time with her family and friends, being active at the gym, hiking, walking, and navigating obstacle courses.
+They have two grown children and two grandchildren.
+When she isn’t at work, Chris enjoys spending time with her family and friends, being active at the gym, hiking, walking and navigating obstacle courses.

 Some of our benefits include: